velartrill/velartrill.github.io/orig/spirals/sparrowhawk/escalation.md

 Hawk snickers.
 "There's a right frightsome old bat who's enamored of my operation, name of Raven.
 I'm thinkin' ya might heard tell o' her."

-*"Raven Windhand?* You're in bed with the fuckin' Syndicate now?"
+*"Raven Starsoul?* You're in bed with the fuckin' Syndicate now?"

 "And they would be most displeased if that river of coin I bring in got plugged up by bullets," says Hawk, "so be a dear and put that thing away, 'fore ya wind up with ten thou on your pretty little head.
 'Coz we both know right well y'ain't got no employer protectin' you -- y'always was too thick to bend knee t' your betters."